Report on the Consolidated Financial Statements

 - Liability Adequacy Test – “LAT”

 Refer to consolidated financial statements pages 93, 96 to 98

 Risk for the Consolidated Financial Statements

-The recoverability of goodwill recognised in the Consolidated Financial Statements of the Vienna Insurance Group amounting to EUR 1,475.2 million, is monitored separately at country level.
+The recoverability of goodwill recognized in the Consolidated Financial Statements of the Vienna Insurance Group amounting to EUR 1,382.5 million, is monitored separately at country level.
 At least once a year and in case of a triggering event on an ad hoc basis Vienna Insurance Group performs a recoverability test (the so-called impairment test) of the recorded goodwill amounts.

 The impairment test of goodwill is complex and based on discretionary factors.
 Those factors include in particular the expected future cash flows of the individual countries (taking into account the development of future premiums, budgeted combined ratios and financial income), which are primarily based on past experience as well as on the management’s assessment of the expected market environment.
 Other factors are the assumed long-term growth rate as well as the underlying region-specific costs of capital.